Prominent White Supremacist Richard Spencer Schedules Potential Event At The University Of Florida

 Earlier in the day, Virginia Governor Terry McAuliffe declared a state of emergency, due to concerns that the public could not be protected without additional countermeasures.
 Before the scheduled start of the rally, attacks broke out between protestors and counter-protestors, which included not only physical attacks, but the use of chemical sprays against one another.

-Earlier in the day, Virginia Governor Terry McAuliffe declared a state of emergency, due to concerns that the public could not be protected without additional countermeasures.
-Before the scheduled start of the rally, attacks broke out between protestors and counter-protestors, which included not only physical attacks, but the use of chemical sprays against one another.
 Shortly after, the Virginia State Police declared the gathering as an unlawful assembly, while riot police began to clear the area.

 Virginia Gov. Terry McCauliffe to white supremacists: You're not wanted here https://t.co/2MF9GyghUo pic.twitter.com/Wc60qxrlGH